3 adults, 3 children killed in Nashville school shooting

-The violence occurred at The Covenant School, a Presbyterian school for about 200 students from preschool through sixth grade.
+The violence at The Covenant School, a Presbyterian school for about 200 students from preschool through sixth grade, marks the latest in a series of mass shootings in a country growing increasingly unnerved by bloodshed in schools.

+The suspect — who was wielding two “assault-style” rifles and a pistol — also died after being shot by police.
+Authorities said she was from the Nashville area.
+Her motive in the attack has not been determined.

 The killings come as communities around the nation are reeling from a spate of school violence, including the massacre at an elementary school in Uvalde, Texas, last year; a first grader who shot his teacher in Virginia; and a shooting last week in Denver that wounded two administrators.

+Officers began clearing the first story of the school when they heard gunshots coming from the second level, police spokesperson Don Aaron said during a news briefing.

+Two officers from a five-member team opened fire in response, fatally shooting the suspect at 10:27 a.m., Aaron said.
+He said there were no police officers present or assigned to the school at the time of the shooting because it is a church-run school.

-The Nashville victims were pronounced dead upon arrival at the Monroe Carell Jr. Children’s Hospital and Vanderbilt University Medical Center.
+The Covenant School’s victims were pronounced dead at the Monroe Carell Jr. Children’s Hospital and Vanderbilt University Medical Center.
+One officer had a hand wound from cut glass.

 Other students walked to safety Monday, holding hands as they left their school surrounded by police cars, to a nearby church to be reunited with their parents.